unrealxinfinity/LDTS/Docs/README.md

 ### Various objects to instantiate
 #### Problem in Context:
-As we have many objects that we need to instantiate, it becomes difficult to maintain Rigidity of the game , having to make changes to all the components and functionalities everytime we add new type of objects.
+As we have many objects that we need to instantiate, adding functionalities becomes difficult and not having an appropriate pattern it will make the game rigid, having to make changes to all the components and functionalities everytime we add new type of objects.
 #### The Pattern:
 **_Factory Pattern_** was the chosen one.
 By using this design pattern,we ensure that we can instantiate different objects regardless their types by using their corresponding superclass, so we can add new features like new types of objects(ex: enemies or obstacles) without the need to worry about rigidity.
 #### Implementation: